samoeioloo/cppExamPrep/README.md

 #### May need to constrict:
 1. Ensure parameters are more than 1: can't add one argument only ,
 2. The arguments must have the + operator overloaded and supported.
-3. + operation should be ``` noexcept``` since Add is no except - The noexcept operator performs a compile-time check that returns true if an expression is declared to not throw any exceptions.
+3. The + operation should be ``` noexcept``` since Add is no except - The noexcept operator performs a compile-time check that returns true if an expression is declared to not throw any exceptions.
 4. The return type should match that of Args.

 E.g. 2